Funding in Africa

 Organisation Mondiale de la Francophonie

 Artists from French-speaking countries can be eligible for support to take part in festivals, exhibitions, trainings (in certain cases) in the fields of visual arts and performing arts.
 Read more about the programmes here.
+The organization offers diverse programs addressing mobility of artists, professional training, and structuring of cultural spaces.

 Eligibility: Individuals from French-speaking countries in the South (inc. African countries).